Frequently Asked Questions About Geothermal Heating and Cooling

 Should I use my unit in continuous fan mode?

-Should I shut the register in an unused room?
+Should I shut a register in an unused room?

 Can my geothermal system handle remodeling or room additions?